ymiuraaa/ymiuraaa.github.io/README.md

-pushes to `main` trigger `.github/workflows/deploy.yml`, which installs zola 0.22.1 in ci, runs `zola build`, and publishes `public/` straight to github pages. no build output is ever committed to this repo — `public/` stays gitignored.
+pushes to `main` trigger `.github/workflows/deploy.yml`, which installs zola 0.22.1 in ci, runs `zola build`, and publishes `public/` straight to github pages. no build output is ever committed to this repo. `public/` stays gitignored.

 this requires the repo's pages source (settings → pages) to be set to